DAC Digital Initiatives

 Online Access to Collection Information

 The DAC moved its behind-the-scenes collection management to a new system via a major data migration in 2009-2011.* That system offers a sustainable model for future development and support.
-Since August 2012, it exports selected object data to DAC Collection Search online, which enables students, faculty, researchers, and the public to discover more easily what the collection holds.
-Launched as early as possible in its development, that search resource finished private testing in 2012, went public that August in a bare-bones public alpha version, and is now undergoing iterative improvements.
-In early 2013, an initial, small group of images was added to its descriptive text, and more will be added in October 2013.
-Additional images will appear there as collection imaging work proceeds.
+Since 2012, it exports selected object data to DAC Collection Search online, which enables students, faculty, researchers, and the public to discover more easily what the collection holds.
+Launched as early as possible in its development, that search resource went live in 2012 as a public alpha version and is now undergoing ongoing, iterative improvements.
+4,590 object records there now have images, and additional images will appear as digital imaging of the collection proceeds (see above).